MOARdV/FlightSystemsRedux/README.md

 ## Revision History

-4.0 - APR 2016 - Addition of the Yarbrough Mk.
-1-1 A2 IVA + many unreleased props from alexustas.
+### 4.0.0a2 - 7 APR 2016

+* Addition of the Yarbrough Mk.
+1-1 A2 IVA.
+* Many additional props from alexustas.

+### 3.0.0b - 11 NOV 2015

+* Final update to Gemini pod.

+### 3.0.0a2 - 24 OCT 2015

+* Addition of the x-pointer instrument to the package.
+* Addition of controls on the pilot's panel to set MechJeb launch and orbit management controls.

+### 3.0.0a1 - 11 OCT 2015

-3.0 - NOV 2015 - New FASA Gemini release using ASET props.
+* New FASA Gemini release using ASET Props, ASET Avionics, plus some new props.

+### 2.0 - 29 JUN 2014

+* No longer available
-2.0 - 29 JUN 2014 - New FASA Gemini release incorporating some FASA Apollo props.
+* New FASA Gemini release incorporating some FASA Apollo props.

+### 1.1 - 29 JUN 2014

+* No longer available
-1.1 - 29 JUN 2014 - Bugfix release to account for updated RasterPropMonitor behavior.
+* Bugfix release to account for updated RasterPropMonitor.

+### 1.0 - 21 JAN 2014

+* No longer available
-1.0 - 21 JAN 2014 - Initial release covering the FASA Gemini pod.
+* Initial release covering the FASA Gemini pod.